QUB Teaching Awards 2024

 The Teaching Awards scheme was established to encourage and reward the development of learning and teaching practices and learning support practices that have led to particularly effective/worthwhile learning.
 The Teaching Awards Scheme is a competitive process and normally up to 10 Teaching Awards are available.
 A prize of £1000 will be awarded to each successful individual or team.
 The prize will be paid into a dedicated School account for the exclusive use of the winning team or individual for professional development purposes.

-The QUB Teaching Awards 2023 scheme is now open and the application forms and Notes for Guidance are provided below.
+The application forms and Notes for Guidance for Teaching Awards 2023 are provided below.

 The closing date for receipt of applications is 5 pm on Monday 27 March 2023.
 Further information is provided in the Guidance for Applicants 2023.